Hallicopter/GopherLoafer/README.md

 ### Two (wip)

 Generates a palette using kmeans, and does some sloppy colour distance measurement for generating "art".
-Lots of improvements can be done, such as generating eye pleasing outputs.
+Lots of improvements can be made, such as generating good results.

 <img src="https://raw.githubusercontent.com/Hallicopter/GopherLoafer/master/Two/output/stolen.jpeg" width="600">